Everything you need to know about the primary clarifier

 This combination offers many advantages, including:

-• constant progress in water quality, even when flows and suspended solids loads vary.
+• Continuous improvement of water quality, even when flow rates and suspended solid loads fluctuate.

-• improved waste management to preserve water quality and ensure a healthy environment
+• Better waste management to preserve water quality and ensure a healthy environment.

 • high flexibility in applications (peak loads of suspended solids, variations in flow rates, etc.)